nolanyanick/Collegiate/README.md

 Additional contributions credited to: Skormie, chance221, briekellis

 Collegiate is a web app designed to be a platform for Northwestern Michigan College students to utilize for ride sharing purposes.
-Currently, the app is unusable for it's intented purpose.
+Currently, the app is still in development and won't be usable until further notice.